In this article:

 Knowledge work needs a different memory shape

 The right shape of memory depends on the shape of the work — and knowledge work isn’t one thing.
-The same term covers large-corpus retrieval, structured analysis, procedural execution, multi-hop relational reasoning, creative synthesis, and the judgment-heavy decision-making that compounds over months on the same set of facts.
-Each has a different memory shape that fits.
+Different kinds need different memory shapes.

-The two patterns worth contrasting first — because confusing them is what produces the vector-DB-by-default instinct — are large-corpus retrieval and judgment-heavy work.
-They look different.
+The two patterns worth contrasting first — because confusing them is what produces the vector-DB-by-default instinct — are large-corpus retrieval and judgment-heavy work:

 Large-corpus retrieval.
 You have a lot of documents and you need to find the relevant slice for a specific question.
 “Which support article matches this ticket?”
 “Where in this 50-document policy did we discuss conflict-of-interest exceptions?”
 “Which lines in this code base reference the old auth method?”
 The work is find similar things in a big pile.
 Semantic similarity is exactly what you want.
 This is where vector databases and RAG actually shine.